-To be possible to work with our computers on hot summer days, me and my co-workers had to put them on ice blocks.
+To be able to work with our computers on hot summer days, me and my co-workers had to put them on ice blocks.
 This immediately solved every thermal issue.

 Then, in the early 2020, my friendship with kernel_task finally found an end.
 At this time I even tried to add a unneccessary powerful graphics card in the MacBook I had to buy because of my keyboard issues with the hope that a more powerful GPU may produce less heat since it may be faster or more effective in some way.
 This thought was totally wrong.

 Also some other people figured out that it may help to charge the MacBook on one of the two thunderbolt ports located on the right side but unfortunately this was already my default behavior.
 For a short amount of time I also thought it may be that my charging dock is causing this issue on the late 2019 model since it only delivers 85w instead of 96 the MacBook theoretically requires.

 This was also wrong.
 Charging my computer using the power supply that was shipped with the MacBook changed absolutely nothing and the statistics written by iStat Menus proof that my computer had enough power even when running on 85w.

 It is so sad that you have to spend another 600€ to fix a computer that already cost 4000€ but yes: Since I bought this AMD Radeon RX 5700 and a Razer Core X to house it, my problems were gone.
 The internal GPU of my Radeon Pro 5500M now only consumes 6-10w instead of 20w.
 This seems to save the extra temperature and allow the MacBook to work properly.